New Bedford, Massachusetts: Tourism

 While accurate figures are hard to come by, tourism appears to be a growing industry.
-New Bedford tourism centers on fairs and festivals including the Folk Festival, Whaling City Festival, Fourth of July, Jazzfest, Working Waterfront Festival, Polish Fest, New Bedford Day of Portugal, Senhor Da Pedra feast, Holy Ghost of Pico feast, and the Portuguese Feast of the Blessed Sacrament (the largest Portuguese cultural celebration in the nation).
+New Bedford tourism centers on fairs and festivals including the Whaling City Festival, Fourth of July, Jazzfest, Working Waterfront Festival, Polish Fest, New Bedford Day of Portugal, Senhor Da Pedra feast, Holy Ghost of Pico feast, and the Portuguese Feast of the Blessed Sacrament (the largest Portuguese cultural celebration in the nation).
 Tourism also focuses on the historic whaling industry, and the New Bedford Whaling National Historical Park is the only national park unit that focuses on the whaling industry's impact on the history of the United States.
-The Buttonwood Park Zoo features various species, including two Asian Elephants, Emily and Ruth, the only ones in New England.
+The Buttonwood Park Zoo features various species, including one [Asian elephant], Emily, the only one in New England.

 Driven in part by increased tourism, a Fairfield Inn and Suites hotel opened in New Bedford in late May 2010, on the edge of the city's harbor.
 This became the first hotel in the city to open in over 40 years, though it is well-supplied with bed and breakfast establishments.
 A secondary hotel, New Bedford Harbor Hotel, opened during the summer of 2018.

 Fishing

-Despite the historical decline of fishing and whaling in New England, New Bedford continues to be a leading fishing port.
+Despite the historical decline of fishing and whaling in New England, the Port of New Bedford continues to be a leading fishing port.
 From 1999 to 2019, New Bedford has been the most valuable commercial fishing port in the United States.
-In 2019 the port’s catch was worth a total of $451 million.
-Although New Bedford only brought in the 14th largest total volume of fish among American ports in 2019, its catch was still the highest-grossing because scallops accounted for 84% of the port’s annual fishing revenue.
+In 2019 the port's catch was worth a total of $451 million.
+Although New Bedford only brought in the 14th largest total volume of fish among American ports in 2019, its catch was still the highest-grossing because scallops accounted for 84% of the port's annual fishing revenue.
 Dutch Harbor, Alaska, has the highest volume, at 763 million pounds, worth $182 million.